multimediamike/MobyCAIRO/README.md

 ## Demonstration By Screenshots

-When run the UI will first show the image and ask whether to edit the image as a rectangle or a circle.
-This choice changes the cropping interface that is used in the cropping phase (automatically detecting a circle and allowing fine adjustments, or a simple rectangular image select).
+When run, the UI will first show the image and ask whether to edit the image as a rectangle or a circle.
+This choice changes the interface that is used in the cropping phase (automatically detecting a circle and allowing fine adjustments vs. or a simple rectangular image select).
 Click on 1 of the 2 buttons, or press 'c' or 'r' if you are more keyboard-oriented:

 ![MobyCAIRO Editing Mode Selection](https://multimedia.cx/pictures/MobyCAIRO/MobyCAIRO-select-editing-mode.jpg)